stdnt-c1/A-Hand-For-A-Game/CODE_OF_CONDUCT.md

-# Code of Conduct for HandsFree-Gaming Project
+# Code of Conduct for A Hand For A Game Project

 ## Our Pledge